brownjd/ESPStockTicker/README.md

 - ST7735 1.8 TFT 128 160 display
 - A custom circuit board (Eagle files included)

 The code can be compiled in the Arduino IDE provided you have installed the board mamanger, by specifing the URL in the additional boards manager url field in preferences.
 Currently: [http://arduino.esp8266.com/stable/  package_esp8266com_index.json]

 The project makes use of the following libraries (latest version tested):

 Board - Use board manager to install
-- ESP8266Wifi (2.4.2 - there are problems reported with 2.5.x betas)
+- ESP8266Wifi (2.5.2) - note, if you are upgrading from 2.4.x, make sure to wipe the flash or SPIFFS won't work right

 Libraries - Use library manager to install
-- ArduinoJson (5.13.4)
+- ArduinoJson (6.10.1)
 - Adafruit ST7735 graphics driver (1.2.7)
 - Adafruit GFX graphics library (1.3.6)
 - Arduino OTA (part of ESP8266Wifi)